NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-3-visualising-workflows.md

 that there is nothing to be done.

-We've discussed before that one of the main purposes of using a WMS is that it automatically makes sure that everything is up to date.
+We've discussed before that one of the main purposes of using a WfMS is that it automatically makes sure that everything is up to date.
 This is done by recursively checking that outputs are always newer than inputs for all the rules involved in the generation of your target files.
 Now try to change the